oleg-alexeyev/calc-web-next/README.md

 - The mockup seems to be using Arial, so same font is used in the app.
 - The mockup seems to be cut on the right and bottom edges.
   Added a border rounded on the bottom too.
+- The app is installable as an app to a device (PWA).

 ### Running locally
 Run the development server: